ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     in {{use-access-token}}.
 See {{security-bearer-tokens}} for additional
     considerations on the use of bearer tokens.

 Flag values MUST NOT be included more than once.
-If the request includes a flag value multiple times, the AS MUST return an `invalid_request` error defined in {{response-error}}.
+If the request includes a flag value multiple times, the AS MUST return an `invalid_flag` error defined in {{response-error}}.

 Additional flags can be defined by extensions using the [GNAP Access Token Flags Registry](#IANA-token-flags).